enes-tasbasi/simple-grapher/README.md

 ![](https://github.com/etasbasi/simple-grapher/blob/gh-pages/snapshots/example.png?raw=true "Example 1")

-Graph constructor accepts two parameters `new Graph(canvas element, options)` Options can include:
+Graph constructor accepts two parameters `new Graph(canvas, options)`

-- width: (number, specifies canvas' width) - default: 520
+Options can include:

-- height (number, specifies canvas' height) - default: 520
+- width: number - default: 520
-- enableCoords (boolean, when true, the x - y coordinates of the graph will be visible when hovered) - default: true
+- height: number - default: 520

-drawGraph() accepts a string or array of strings to draw on the graph.
+- enableCoords: boolean (when true, the x - y coordinates of the graph will be visible when hovered) - default: true

 ### Binding an input element to the graph